Anamika Khanna

-Anamika Khanna (born in Jodhpur, 19 July 1971) is an Indian fashion designer who operates from her studio situated in Kolkata.
-She has been covered by the Business of Fashion (BOF) for being the Indian designer who has blended traditional Indian textiles and techniques with Western silhouette and tailoring.
+Anamika Khanna (born 19 July 1971) is an Indian fashion designer from Kolkata.
 She is the first Indian designer to have an International label: "Ana mika".
-Her creations are sold online and offline stores across India and abroad.

 Before entering the fashion industry, Anamika was a classical dancer and painter.

 Career

 Khanna's career started in the year 1998.
 In 2003, she was invited to Pakistan to show her bridal collections as a part of Bridal Asia.
 In 2004, she launched her international label: Ana mika, and showcased her collections at the Lakme Fashion Week's Grand Finale.
 In 2005, she displayed her collection "The Botanist" at the Will's Fashion Wee Spring/Summer edition, and took part in the London Fashion Week.
 She got exclusive contracts from British department store Harrods and was covered by the magazines: Glamour (Paris), Vogue (October 2005 edition in UK) and Vogue Best Buy.

 In 2007, she participated at the Paris Fashion Week along with Manish Arora and in 2008 in the HDIL India Couture Week, presenting her signature cowl-shaped dresses that closely resembled the dhoti worn by Mahatma Gandhi.
 Sonam Kapoor walked the ramp for the first time and she was wearing a golden cowl-shaped gown embellished with zardosi with a top adorned with Mukesh work.
 She also participated in the Will's Lifestyle Fashion Week Grand Finale Autumn/Winter edition.

 In 2009, she became the finale designer at the Lakme Fashion Week (LFW) Fall/Winter edition.
 In 2010, she took part in The India Premier London Fashion Week's Autumn/Winter collection.
 In 2011, she showcased her creations at the Lakme Summer Resort.
 In 2012, at the Delhi Couture Week she showcased her signature dhoti-pants together with sari drapes and floor-length jackets.
 In 2013, at the PCJ Delhi Couture Week, her collection had shararas, capes, gilets, vests and coats with a color combination of black, white and gold.
 Tribal jewellery designed by Suhani Pittie, Anamika's sister, was also a part of the collection.

 Khanna showcased her collection at Bvlgari’s India launch in 2014.
 She is also associated with Bvlgari Singapore.
 She also introduced a number of trends in adorning oneself at the Lakme Fashion Week Summer, 2015.
 Some examples include lip colours like dark burgundy and geometric shapes in the form of golden leaves starting from the temples and ending at the inner side of the cheekbones.
 In 2016, for her show at India Couture Week she associated with Amrapali Jewellers, Jaipur to debut her jewellery collection.
 The line-up included everything from traditional naths to timeless polki.